Main Content

 Make a visit soon to the Old Tavern and Capitol Park.
 Now operated by PARA, Tuscaloosa County’s Parks and Recreation Authority, this park is a family-friendly green space in the heart of downtown Tuscaloosa.

-For special events, contact PARA if you are interested in renting the park.
+If you’re interested in renting the park for special events, please contact PARA.
 The Old Tavern is also available for rent for private parties, meetings, and special events.

 —- Bottom Line —-